arbor-sim/arbor/doc/tutorial/nmodl.rst

 -----------------

 NMODL is a domain specific language (DSL) for design electro-chemical dynamics deriving from the earlier MODL language.
-It is used by both Arbor, Neuron, and and CoreNeuron.
+It is used by Arbor, Neuron, and and CoreNeuron.
 Although each software has its own dialect, the core ideas are identical.
 Unfortunately, documentation for both NMODL and MODL is scarce and outdated.
 This tutorial aims to get you proficient in writing and adapting ion